Glenview Man Sues Illinois Unemployment Department For $6,400 In Benefits

 White is one of more than 1.6 million people in Illinois who filed for unemployment in the last six months alone.
 It’s unclear if the glitch White said he experienced is isolated or if it’s happened to others when filing for unemployment online.

 Governor J.B.
 Pritzker, new IDES director Kristin Richards and the agency are all listed as defendants on White’s complaint.
-CBS 2 contacted an IDES spokesperson Wednesday morning for comment and did not receive a response at the time this article was published.
 When CBS 2 reporter Tara Molina asked Pritzker about the complaint at a news conference Wednesday, he said he was not aware of it.

 White said he wanted to file the lawsuit not only to get the money he believes he’s owed, but to also stand up for all of those who are unemployed in Illinois struggling to navigate the state’s flawed unemployment system.